RequestNetwork/requestNetwork/packages/request-node/README.md

 Once received by the Node, other request actors connecting to this Node can directly read the request transaction before it is persisted into the storage layer.

-To use Infura to connect to an Ethereum node, get an infura token on [infura.io](infura.io) and use as provider `"NETWORK_YOU_WANT.infura.io/v3/YOUR_INFURA_TOKEN"`.
+To use Infura to connect to an Ethereum node, get an Infura token on [infura.io](infura.io) and use as provider `"NETWORK_YOU_WANT.infura.io/v3/YOUR_INFURA_TOKEN"`.

 ## Usage